 Breastfeeding volunteers are not healthcare professionals or health visitors – they are mothers who have breastfed, and who have had further training on breastfeeding and how to support breastfeeding families.

-The school nurse teams are part of the 0-19 public health service and work for Derbyshire Community Health Services NHS Foundation Trust and not for the school.
+The public health nurse teams are part of the 0-19 public health service and work for Derbyshire Community Health Services NHS Foundation Trust and not for the school.

-Young people aged 11-19 years old can speak to their school pastoral teacher or reception to find out when the school nurse visits their school or contact the school nurse team directly to arrange an appointment: ‘Contact Us’ .
+Young people aged 11-19 years old can speak to their school pastoral teacher or reception to find out when the public health nurse visits their school or contact the public health nurse team directly to arrange an appointment: ‘Contact Us’ .